Aamir-Ahmed10/Global-SuperStore-Sales-Analysis-PowerBI/README.md

 - **Build a retention program around the top 10–20 customers** identified in the dashboard; they're a disproportionate share of profit.
 - **Lean into Technology and Office Supplies growth** given they're both the highest-margin and (for Technology) highest-revenue categories.

-## 🚀 How to Use This Repo

-1. Clone the repo.
-2. Open `powerbi/Global_Superstore_Sales_Analysis.pbix` in Power BI Desktop.
-3. If prompted, point the data source to `data/global_superstore_2016.xlsx` and refresh.
-4. Use the Year slicer to explore performance by year; hover the map for region-level detail.

 ## 📈 Possible Next Steps